 Step9: Plop Your Hair

-I love this step because not only does it encourage bouncier curls, it also keeps your curly Indian weave hair safely tucked away when you finish wearing your clothes & putting on your makeup!
+I love this step because not only does it encourage bouncier curls, but it also keeps your curly Indian weave hair safely tucked away when you finish wearing your clothes & putting on your makeup!

 Step 10: Air Dry /Diffuse

-You can simply let your curls air dry & don't touch them while drying or it will get frizzy.
+You can simply let your curls air dry & don't touch them while drying or they will get frizzy.
 You can also buy a diffuser attachment (what I do) and use the cold setting to dry your curls.

 Step 11: Deep condition Once A Week